microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

  });
 ```

-Below is all the currently supported options.
+Below are all the currently supported options.

 ### `fabric`